solaranamnesis/ottohahn/full-text-english.md

 These are the conclusions from the study of the meteorites for Earth's formation.
 But the facts which astronomy can derive from it are no more significant.

-The 20 meteorite (chondrite) thin sections that I have studied, some of falls which are more than a century apart, show the same forms, much as fossil-shells occurs everywhere in the same formation; Gümbel, if he did not correctly interpret the forms of the chondrites, has excellently expressed this.
+The 20 meteorite (chondrite) thin sections that I have studied, some of falls which are more than a century apart, show the same forms, much as fossil shells occurs everywhere in the same formation; Gümbel, if he did not correctly interpret the forms of the chondrites, has excellently expressed this.

 So these chondrites are probably from one and the same world body, a planet.
 Or, has evolution been so much the same on different planets?